 Review and approval at the staff level are customary with all projects that have all legislative and procedural approvals.

 - Site plan: In March 2021 the developer, Becknell Industrial submitted site plans for the construction of a 1,112,100 square foot distribution center and associated road improvements to Hickory Hill Road and the Elletts Crossing Road intersection.
-The site plan is under administrative review by the Planning Department, Department of Public Works, Department of Public Utilities and VDOT.
+The site plan was approved on Jan.
+31, 2022, along with the road improvement plans for Hickory Hill Road.

 - Erosion and sediment control plans (reviewed by the Department of Public Works as a component of the site plan).
 This ensures that appropriate safeguards are in place during site development to avoid unnecessary impacts on neighboring properties and waterways (which includes Virginia’s rivers and the Chesapeake Bay).
 In February, 2021 the property owner submitted an Erosion and Sediment control plan, “Graymont Industrial Park, Stream Diversion Plan,” to the Department of Public Works.
 That plan was approved in April 2021.
 Additionally, in February 2021, another plan was submitted, “Graymont Industrial Park ESC and Mass Grading Plan” to the Department of Public Works.
 That plan was approved in August 2021.